JamesTheZ/jamesthez.github.io/_pages/about.md

 ---

-I am a Principal Research Manager at Microsoft AI, working on large-scale machine learning system optimization through innovative kernel, compression, scheduling, and compiler technologies.
+I am a Senior Principal Research Manager at Microsoft AI, working on large-scale machine learning system optimization through innovative kernel, algorithm, scheduling, and compiler technologies.
 Prior to that, I was a Staff Research Engineer at Alibaba Cloud, overseeing the optimizing compilers for machine learning on GPUs and leading the research on machine learning inference optimization at *Platform of Artificial Intelligence* (PAI, Alibaba Cloud's ONLY SAAS/PAAS for machine learning end-to-end).
 Before Alibaba, I obtained my Ph.D. in Computer Science from Tsinghua University in 2019, co-advised by [Prof. Wenguang Chen](https://pacman.cs.tsinghua.edu.cn/~cwg/) and [Prof. Jidong Zhai](https://pacman.cs.tsinghua.edu.cn/~zjd/).
 I served as a visiting scholar under the supervision of [Prof. Xipeng Shen](https://research.csc.ncsu.edu/picture/xshen5/index.htm) at North Carolina State University in 2018.